async-labs/demo-book/README.md

 # demo-book

-This repository contains example content to use in our [demo app](https://demo.builderbook.org/login).
-Fork this repo to use it in the demo.
+This repository contains example content that we use in [our book](https://builderbook.org/book).
+Fork this repo when instructed while reading the book.

-Here are [detailed instructions](https://github.com/builderbook/builderbook#admin-demo) for creating your own book with our demo app.